ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1-schema-and-data-models/README.md

 We can see that the schema definition for the `customer` has a `name` which is a type `string` and a `zipcode` that is of type `number`.

-### The Difference between data model and schema

-The database schema is one that contains list of attributes and instructions to tell the database engine how data is organised whereas data model is a collection of conceptional tools for describing data, data-relationship and consistency constraints.

 ## Introduction to CRUD operations

 When we are building APIs, we want our models to provide four basic types of functionality.
 The model must be able to Create, Read, Update, and Delete resources.
 Computer scientists often refer to these functions by the acronym `CRUD`.
 A model should have the ability to perform at most these four functions in order to be complete.